reelyactive/barnowl-reel/README.md

 barnowl.addListener(BarnowlReel.SerialListener, { path: 'auto' });
 ```

-Note that __barnowl-reel@0.2.x__ is adapted to work with serialport@10.x.x.
+Note that __barnowl-reel v0.2__ is adapted to work with serialport v10.x.
 If errors are encountered, try forcing an install of serialport 10 with `npm install serialport@10.4.0`

+On Ubuntu, it may be necessary to add the user to the _dialout_ group in order to have the necessary permissions to access the device, which can be accomplished with the command `sudo usermod -a -G dialout $USER` and made to take effect by logging out and back in to the user account.

 ### Event